vincenzocaputo/MISP/app/Plugin/AadAuth/README.md

     'misp_orgadmin' => 'Misp Org Admins', // The AD group for MISP administrators 'misp_siteadmin' => 'Misp Site Admins', // The AD group for MISP site administrators 'check_ad_groups' => true, // Should we check if the user belongs to one of the above AD groups?
+    'auth_property_name' => 'userPrincipalName' // The name of the property to use for authentication.
+The value must be either 'mail' or 'userPrincipalName'
   ),
 ```